 This section describes the MySQL database requirements.
 These requirements fall into one of the following categories:

-This release of Oracle GoldenGate for MySQL supports MySQL Enterprise Edition, only.
+This release of Oracle GoldenGate for MySQL supports both the MySQL Enterprise and Community Editions.

 MySQL provides a facility that allows users to specify different character sets at different levels.